GLOBAL MARKETS-Oil resumes fall, stocks dip despite bumper jobs data

 * China drops circuit breaker, stocks rally

-* Oil prices fail to hold gains; Brent off +10 pct for week (Updates prices)
+* Oil prices fail to hold gains; Brent off +10 pct for week (Updates with U.S. market, changes comment, dateline from previous LONDON)

 By Rodrigo Campos